 proprietary application servers such as WebLogic or WebSphere, because the

-commercial offering, however, runs just as well on these application servers as
+offering, however, runs just as well on these application servers as it does on

-it does on the others.
-You must follow our manual installation procedure using
+the others.
+You’ll need to follow our manual installation procedure using a

 .war file to install Liferay DXP on proprietary application servers.

 Once you have Liferay DXP, you can plan out your installation.
-First, prepare your database.
-Second, install Liferay DXP.
-Third, configure your network.
-Fourth, configure search.
+First, determine if you need Liferay DXP Security turned on.
+Second, prepare your database.
+Third, install Liferay DXP.
+Fourth, configure your network.
+Fifth, configure search.
 You can install Liferay DXP either by using a bundle or by installing it manually on your existing application server.
 Next, we’ll go over the steps it takes to install Liferay DXP.

 Before you begin installing Liferay DXP, you should review these basic installation steps: